CSBiology/TMEA/README.md

 All plot functions have a `generate*` analog, which generates the Chart object without rendering it (in case you want to fine tune styles etc.).
 Currently, the following plots are provided by the package:

-All charting functions are extensiopn methods of the `TMEAResult` type.
+All charting functions are extension methods of the `TMEAResult` type.
 Given the example script above, you can visualize the results as:

 ##### Functionally Annotated Set (FAS) weight distributions